DaisyDewD/AboutMe/ABOUTME.md

 - 👋 Hi, I’m @DaisyDewD
-- 👀 I’m interested in arts, animals, drawing, design and of course, development.
+- 👀 I’m interested in arts🖌️, pets🐾, drawing✒️, design🧩, AR🤳🏿 and of course, development👩‍💻.
 - 🌱 I’m currently learning web development ♦️
 - 💞️ I’m looking to collaborate in a big company
 - 📫 How to reach me: daisygarzon.work